airswap/airswap-cli/README.md

 ### Set Intent to Trade

+By default, your maker is running in isolation.
 Run `peers:get` with default values, which will display `No peers found.`.

 ```bash
 $ yarn peers:get
 ```

-To be found, let's announce your maker to the world.
+To be found, announce your maker to the world by setting your "intent to trade" on the Indexer.

 ```bash
 $ yarn indexer:set